 The Thule Apex Swing is an arm-style hitch-mounted rack, compatible with 2" receivers.
 It has a four-bike capacity and uses the bicycle top tube as a primary point of attachment.
 Front wheel removal and overhead lifting are not required.
 A unique design allows the rack to swing out away from the vehicle, even when fully loaded.
-This allows for the best rear vehicle access of any hitch mount rack we tested, which sets the Apex Swing apart.
+This allows for great access to the rear of the vehicle which sets the Apex Swing apart.

 Cons: Difficult to assemble, design not well suited to full suspension bikes, expensive, makes direct contact with bicycle frame